AyaNageh1111/pII-guard/api/README.md

 - All schemas are implemented using [Zod](https://zod.dev/), a TypeScript-first schema validation library.
 - Error handling is managed using custom error classes that extend `LoggerModule.BaseError` for consistent behavior and traceability.

+## ✨ Built by a real human without any AI assistance, because I love coding.
+#### (I used AI to help me write the README, but not the code itself.
+I promise! :laughing: )